What are Green Teams?

 Green Teams are open to all staff, students, and faculty interested in campus greening and take a “bite size” approach, focusing on your school, college, or administrative division.
 Green Teams help to raise awareness about campus sustainability, make suggestions about how to make our program better, and encourage colleagues to conserve energy, and to use less and recycle the rest.
 When you join a Green Team, you’ll be joining a network of people who are working together to make our campus a healthier, happier place—one building and one department at a time.

 Green Teams collaborate with the University’s Director of Sustainability.
 In these meetings, we share thoughts, challenges, solutions, and come up with creative new designs.
 If you have big ideas and a tight schedule, a Green Team is a great way to engage with the sustainability community here on campus.

-The Green Teams are school based because each of the nine schools and colleges making up Case Western Reserve has unique needs, ways of communicating, and culture, as reflected by the people and departments who make them up.
-As resident experts, members of the Green Teams collaborate with the Office for Sustainability, their building manager, student organizations, and facilities services to identify and promote adoption of more sustainable practices and policies.
+The Green Teams are school-based because each of the nine schools and colleges making up Case Western Reserve has unique needs, ways of communicating, and culture, as reflected by the people and departments who make them up.
+As resident experts, members of the Green Teams collaborate with the Office of Energy & Sustainability, their building manager, student organizations, and facilities services to identify and promote the adoption of more sustainable practices and policies.